npryce/higher-order-react-components-demo/doc/article.md

 What can we do?

 We could extract the promise event handling into a base class.
-But JavaScript only supports single inheritance, so we if our components inherit event handling for promises, they cannot inherit base classes that provide event handling for other things, such as user interaction [^for example, in recent project we used higher-order components to compose live updates, drag-source and drop-target behaviour into stateless rendering components].
+But JavaScript only supports single inheritance, so we if our components inherit event handling for promises, they cannot inherit base classes that provide event handling for other things, such as user interaction ^[for example, in recent project we used higher-order components to compose live updates, drag-source and drop-target behaviour into stateless rendering components].
 And although it disentangles the promise event handling from the rendering, it doesn't disentangle the rendering from the promise event handling, so we still couldn't use the 'Country' component within the 'CountryChooser'.

 It sounds like a job for mixins, but React's mixins don’t work with ES6 classes and are going to be dropped from the API.